marklogic-community/mongo2marklogic/sample/README.md

 To find all the tweets that have the word `niners` OR `ravens` in them, do

-    % curl -s --anyauth --user 'user:password' 'http://localhost:8003/v1/search?q=niners%20OR%20ravens&format=json' | json results
+    % curl -s --anyauth --user 'user:password' 'http://localhost:8003/v1/search?q=niners%20OR%20ravens&format=json' |\
+         json results

 # Next Steps

-You may want to read [Working with JSON in MarkLogic][] or [learn about the MarkLogic REST API][]
+To learn more about how MarkLogic stores JSON and the kinds of things you can do, see [Working with JSON in MarkLogic][].
+To get a more thorough introduction to the MarkLogic REST API see this [tutorial][learn about the MarkLogic REST API].

 [MarkLogic]: http://developer.marklogic.com
 [LICENSE.txt]: https://github.com/marklogic/mongo2marklogic/blog/master/LICENSE.txt